-In November, GT STATS will launch “Stats Selector” and “Custom Stats”.
+GT STATS will launch “Stats Selector” and “Custom Stats” late in 2019.
 Both are a way for coaches, players and parents to get more out of their stats, without adding complexity to the recording process.

 More on the launch and other details will be released shortly.
 Meantime, here’s a quick look at a major benefit of Stats Selector and Custom Stats.